anyaevostinar/anyaevostinar.github.io/classes/201-w24/readme_example.md

     $ Lined notebook with purple dragon on the cover, sitting on a stack of books and sipping coffee
     ```

+## Prompt Response
+Printing with `System.out.println` was easy for me.
+Figuring out for loop syntax was difficult for me.

 ```